jcmf/glulx-strings/README.md

 which branch of a binary tree to go down, and the contents of the next binary tree node tell us what to do next.
 I'm going to treat an unknown node type the same way I treat direct/indirect references:
-I'm going to treat them as a hole in the string, basically, meaning that I'm going to divide the string we're currently decoding into two halves at that point and attempt to emit both halves.
-In practice this doesn't seem to matter at all; if the current Inform compiler uses such highfalutin' constructions, I haven't seen them in the wild.
+I'm going to treat each of those things as a hole in the string, basically, meaning that I'm going to divide the string we're currently decoding into two halves at that point and attempt to emit both halves.
+In practice this doesn't seem to come up at all; if the current Inform compiler uses such highfalutin' constructions, I haven't seen them in the wild yet.
+Though I haven't looked very hard.

 This routine could proably just use the enclosing routine's cb unconditionally, because we're not going to reuse decode_huffman